ome/omero-documentation/omero/sysadmins/in-place-import.rst

 Additional setup requirements
 -----------------------------

 In-place import requires additional user and group setup.
-As no-one should be allowed to log into the account used to install the server, to permit in-place imports you need to create a different user account, allowing someone to log into the server but not accidentally delete any files.
+As no one should be allowed to log into the account used to install the server, to permit in-place imports you need to create a different user account, allowing someone to log into the server but not accidentally delete any files.
 Therefore, you should